thephez/dash-mnTax/README.md

 - Get DASH/BTC data from Poloniex for each MN payment
 - Printing History and calculating Total USD Income

 Note: Because Bitstamp API does not provide proper trading history, the script will download BTC history in CSV format from bitcoincharts.com.
 600 MB are required for this.
+The script reads the file several times, this causes high harddisk load and long runtime.

 ## History:
 - Initial release